-Beginning in 2018, you’ll be able to purchase Craftsman tools at rival Lowe’s stores.
-The announcement suggests to some that it could be the end of the line for Sears, Roebuck and Co., the legendary retailer that started out selling shovels and pickaxes to pioneers through its mail order catalog.
+At about this time last year, we figured the end was near.
+Announced in October of 2017, Sears began offering Craftsman tools at rival Lowe’s stores.
+The announcement suggested that it could be the end of the line for Sears, Roebuck and Co., the legendary retailer that started out selling shovels and pickaxes to pioneers through its mail order catalog.

-This week, Stanley Black & Decker announced that it the home supply chain would begin selling the legendary tool brand in the second half of 2018.
-About a year ago, Sears Holdings stated that “historical operating results indicate substantial doubt exists related to the company’s ability to continue as a going concern,” in its filing with the SEC.
+Last year, Stanley Black & Decker announced that Lowe’s would begin selling the legendary tool brand in the second half of 2018.
+About two years ago, Sears Holdings stated that “historical operating results indicate substantial doubt exists related to the company’s ability to continue as a going concern,” in its filing with the SEC.
 Seven months ago, the retailer announced that would be selling the Craftsman brand for $900 million to Stanley Black & Decker in January of 2017.

 For car owners, Sears was second only to franchised dealerships as a nationwide service giant.
 For automotive enthusiasts, the Craftsman brand delivered entry-level tools with the promise of a guarantee for life, offering replacement even if you broke a tool on a Sunday.